 There shall be a Secretary of the Club who shall be elected annually by the Board.
-The Secretary shall hold office for one year and until a successor has been elected and qualified.
+The Secretary shall hold office for one year or until a successor shall have been elected and qualified.

-Election to the office of Secretary shall not constitute election to the Board but a person elected to the office of Secretary may also be elected to membership on the Board of Directors.
+Election to the office of Secretary shall not constitute election to the Board of Directors but a person elected to the office of Secretary may also be elected to membership on the Board.

 The Secretary of the Club shall record all votes and proceedings of the stockholders of the Club.
 The Secretary shall have custody of the corporate seal, if any, and the corporate records, and shall keep such records within the State of Vermont.
 The Secretary shall keep a book containing a record of the names of the stockholders, their places of residence, the numbers of shares held by each, the time when they respectively acquired the shares, and the time of any transfers thereof, which book shall always be open to the inspection of stockholders.
 On information supplied by the Treasurer, the Secretary shall also keep a record of stockholders who have defaulted in the payment of dues for a period of one year and whose membership has ceased because of this default.
 The Secretary shall maintain the record for a period of six years subsequent to the date of default.
-The Secretary shall procure and file in the office of the clerk of the town where the principal office of the Club is located, and also keep on file in the office of the Secretary, certified copies of all papers required by law to be filed with the Secretary of State of Vermont.
+The Secretary shall keep on file in the office of the Secretary certified copies of all papers required by law to be filed with the Secretary of State of Vermont.

 The Secretary shall serve notice of all meetings of the stockholders of the Club.
 The minutes of such meetings shall be open at all reasonable times for the inspection of any stockholder.